pisi/Reel/README.markdown

     $('#my_image').reel()
 ```

-will turn your image into default Reel with 36 frames in sprite.
+will turn your image into Reel with 36 frames in sprite by default.
 Use [options][options] to customize.

 License
 -------